The Waterloo School Board voted for an Operating Expense Referendum Question on the April 4 2023 election

 Pool and Fitness Center Director

-The Pool and Fitness Center Director is a highly-qualified position with a year-round 261-day contract, as opposed
+The Pool and Fitness Center Director is a highly-qualified position with a year-round 261-day contract, as

 to the typical 190-day contract for teachers.